crisslokman/arch/Memo.md

 # IDEAS

 - [ ] how to create something that when i click on it a popup showsup with other bottons to click on them ??
+- [ ] create a script to put in github so it can copy on it self and make files excutable
 ##
 1. trying to install "Openssh" to try and ssh into my environment
 2. trying to install some of other window managers such as "QTILE" "dwm" rather then the one is use "i3 wm".